cnobile2012/dcolumn/docs/source/methods.rst

  4. name `str`

      The variable name created in the context that will hold the value of the slug. ex.
 If the slug is ``first-name`` the context variable could be ``first_name``.
+This difference is irrelevant now as all slugs should not have hyphens (-) in them.

 combine_contexts
 ----------------
 The `combine_contexts` tag combines two context variables.
 This would often be used to get the template error from a form for a specific slug. ex.
 The combination of `form.error` and `relation.slug` would give you the error for a form `input` element.
-Please look at the example code on :example-html:`GitHub <books/book_create_view.html>` for usage.
+Please see the example code on :example-html:`book_create_view.html <books/book_create_view.html#L44>` for usage.

  1. obj `instance object`